How to Write an Index for Your Paper?

 Don't waste your time!

 Take, for instance, someone who documents some type of enterprise or business application.
-This can include countless tables of code, including code for customization with the fields displayed on the computer screen; various invoice types, and a range of email-able and/or printable documents that are accessible to users through different parts of a particular system.
+This can include countless code tables, including code for customization with the fields displayed on the computer screen, various invoice types, and a range of email-able and/or printable documents accessible to users through different parts of a particular system.
 When users need help on any given code table, it may be possible for them to look it up by its name, or if the precise name is not known, it may be possible to browse the system’s index while searching for, for example, every code table beginning with “F1.”
-If such an index did not exist, finding information would be a great deal more difficult.
+Finding information would be much more difficult if such an index did not exist.

 TopThesis - TOP Quality THESIS Writing

-It is easy to be reminded of the extent to which people depend on search files and accurate indexes, especially when they buy an eBook or some type of technical guide.
+It is easy to forget how much people depend on search files and accurate indexes, especially when buying an eBook or a technical guide.
 Say, for example, you want to learn CSS.
-It can be exciting to find a Kindle version of a book you are looking for since this is a quick way of obtaining information.
+Finding a Kindle version of a book you are looking for can be exciting since this is a quick way of obtaining information.

-Indeed, you may even think that eBooks are a great way of clearing bookshelf space or at least of clearing shelves that are currently packed with reference and fact-checking books.
-However, it can be disappointing to then find that the publisher’s program for PCs does not have a search and that the index for a particular book might just be a list of hundreds of words with no page numbers or links.
+Indeed, you may even think that eBooks are a great way of freeing up bookshelf space - or at least clearing shelves currently packed with reference and fact-checking books.
+However, it can be disappointing that the publisher’s program for PCs does not have a search and that the index for a particular book might just be a list of hundreds of words with no page numbers or links.

 This annoyance may even prompt you to email the publisher’s support team to express your disappointment.
 If you are lucky, the publisher might update their system to include a search feature, but they might not.